BrodyManquen/CKIII-Mod---Diversified-Italian-Cultures/Diversified Italian Cultures/readme.txt

 Sources
   Hair and Eye Color: https://www.theapricity.com/snpa/bilder/biasuttiblondism.jpg
+  Romanesque: see 'sources' folder --
+		"Ravenna" by Judith Herrin for some Late Latin names (not fully historical, as names are generally from 500s-700s, but sound Late Latin-y)
+		"Interaction of Germanic Personal Names with Latin Onomastics in the Late-Roman West.
+The Difference Cases of Gothic, Vandalic, and Lombard Names" by Nicoletta Francovich Onesti (2011)
   Tuscan: Male names and Surnames : http://cds.library.brown.edu/projects/tratte/search/ --  Florentine Renaissance Resources, Online Tratte of Office Holders, 1282-1532.
 Machine readable data file.
 Edited by David Herlihy, R. Burr Litchfield, Anthony Molho, and Roberto Barducci.
 (Florentine Renaissance Resources/STG: Brown University, Providence, R. I., 2002.)
 		These names come from "Tratte" or drawings of names from a bag to select people for offices.
 Source is from names between 1282 - 1532
 	  Female names: https://www.s-gabriel.org/names/juliana/condado/